RunOnYourOwn/TurfTrack/docs/status.md

 - System is ready for further analytics and user-facing features
 - Task status API endpoints are now exposed and ready for frontend integration
 - Weather data updates are now atomic and race-condition free
+- GDD models are user-defined per lawn, use location weather data, and support custom base temp, units, start date, threshold, and reset logic
+- GDD values are stored in the database for performance and historical/forecast analysis
+- GDD data is deleted when a lawn is deleted and it's the last lawn for a location
+- UI will be professional, modern, and match the current palette
+- Export functionality for GDD data is planned for the future